samidon16/Chrome-Extension-Puppeteer/README.md

 ### Stalling Out

-There are abnormallities when loading web pages that can cause the extension to stall out.
+There are abnormalities when loading web pages that can cause the extension to stall out.
 The extension stalling out is relatively rare, but there are many seemingly unconnected causes.
-Rather than accounting for each abnormallity separately, a system needs to be implemented in background.js to detect the page stalling out.
+Rather than accounting for each abnormality separately, a system needs to be implemented in background.js to detect the page stalling out.
 Then, the page should either be reloaded or skipped.

 ### Missing companies